 Thomas Fortune, the creative director for footwear brand Stubbs & Wootton, also favors Calvin Klein boxer briefs, which he has been “wearing since he’s been old enough to remember.”
-His favorite pair is notably made without cotton, but with a nylon and elastane blend.
+His favorite pair is notably made without cotton, but rather a nylon-and-elastane blend.
 “The microfiber stretch is perfect for preventing the boxer riding up your leg (the worst) and also allows the skin to breathe.”
 They’re on the more expensive side, but Fortune promises these are worth it.
 “They’re very much ‘quality over quantity’ and last for years.”

-Pretty much everyone we spoke with agreed that Calvin Klein is the undisputed “big name” in underwear, but we heard about plenty of other brands with diehard fans, too.
+Pretty much everyone we spoke with agreed that Calvin Klein is the undisputed “big name” in underwear, but we heard about plenty of other brands with die-hard fans, too.
 These all-cotton boxer briefs from Ralph Lauren come recommended by McNeil, who told us that while he likes Uniqlo’s pair, this one is actually his favorite.
 “In terms of underwear I rock loyally, the G.O.A.T., Ralph Lauren, has always been a daily go-to.”
-He adds that these check all the boxes, “from fit to comfort” to, importantly, “the signature waistband.”
+He adds that these check all the boxes, “from fit to comfort” to “the signature waistband.”

 In compiling this selection of men’s underwear, one thing we noticed from our not-scientific-but-still-quite-thorough survey: Stylists tended to prefer briefs.
 And the clear favorite among all the briefs recommended to us is what many consider the all-time classic of men’s underwear: Calvin Klein’s cotton briefs, recommended by celebrity stylist Neil Cohen, fashion and branding consultant Ronny Opong, and stylist Brandon Garr (who prefers Calvin’s slightly more revealing Hip Briefs).
 “I’m a briefs guy,” says Cohen, who likes the style because it doesn’t “ride up” on the leg or “add any extra bulk” when worn with slimmer pants (something thicker boxer briefs can often do).

-Although he’s a fan of Calvin Klein briefs, Garr told us that these Jockey ones are so affordable and comfortable that he’s thinking of ditching his long-time favorite for them.
+Although he’s a fan of Calvin Klein briefs, Garr told us that these Jockey ones are so affordable and comfortable that he’s thinking of ditching his longtime favorite for them.
 “I came across these Jockey briefs while recently looking for underwear on Amazon,” he says.
 “They’re 100 percent cotton, and the elastic is just right and hugs nicely without pushing in areas you don’t want it to.”

 Cohen also mentioned Tani, a newer “high-end” underwear brand that he likes a lot.
 He says the brand “plays with performance fabrics” in an interesting way while still maintaining a stylish and fashionable look.
 These are made with a patented “Micro Modal AIR” fabric that the company describes as “thinner and softer than silk.”

 For a “luxury” brief, Cohen suggests Tom Ford’s made-in-Italy pair.
 You’re paying a bit of a premium for the name and the provenance, but you can trust that they’re made to the brand’s exacting standards.
 These are 95 percent cotton with 5 percent elastane for stretch, which Cohen calls an ideal blend for breathability and comfort.
 And then of course there’s the sleek design.
-“They’re very sexy, almost a throwback to a 1970’s playboy,” says Cohen, who especially loves all the color options, which include six “shades of nude.”
+“They’re very sexy, almost a throwback to a 1970s playboy,” says Cohen, who especially loves all the color options, which include six “shades of nude.”